What to Do When You Break a Tooth

 For larger repairs or for teeth that have been weakened by cavities, a porcelain crown may be the preferred solution.
 After it has been treated, a crown can be used to cover the broken tooth.
 The crown protects the tooth and makes it functional again.
 Porcelain crowns can be made to look just like the original tooth and have a great aesthetic result.

 When there are cosmetic concerns, the best solution is a porcelain veneer.
 Especially if the front tooth was broken, a veneer can repair the tooth while ensuring that your smile looks great.
 Veneers are thin pieces of porcelain that are shaped and colored to match your other teeth perfectly.
 They can be fixed to the front of the broken tooth once it has been properly treated.

-If the tooth has broken down to the pulp, where the nerves and blood vessels lie, a href=”/our-services/root-canals” title=”Root Canals”>root canal therapy is recommended to prevent infection and the need for extraction.
+If the tooth has broken down to the pulp, where the nerves and blood vessels lie, a href=”/family-dentistry/root-canals/” title=”Root Canals”>root canal therapy is recommended to prevent infection and the need for extraction.
 Don’t worry; with advances in techniques and pain management, including sedation dentistry, root canals are no longer reason to fear the dentist.
 A broken tooth may require a crown after root canal therapy in order to keep it protected for long-term use.